harrypatton/algorithms/interview/3sum/readme.md

 3. **DP** - I find a lot of duplication in above solution (e.g., two pointers - keep checking the same 2 elements).
 We can save it in memory but is there any intuitive way?
 	* use 1/0 pick, it goes back to the 2 sum and 3 sum subproblems. no DP.
 	* instead of using Hash Table, use an array of length total_sum to save all possible 2-sum before current element.
 It is even worse than Hash Table solution.
+4. **Two Pointers**: sort the array first.
+Scan from the 3rd element.
+If the sub-array before this element has 2 elements with sum (target - element[current], if yes, we found it.
+How to find 2 elements with target sum, go back to previous two pointers solution.
+So time O(n^2), space O(1).

 # 4-Sum